Ust'-Ishim man: Relationship with modern human populations

-Ust'-Ishim was equally related to modern East Asians, Oceanians and West Eurasian populations, such as the ancient Europeans.
+Ust'-Ishim was equally related to modern East Asians, Oceanians and certain ancient West Eurasian populations, such as the Goyet specimen.
 Modern Europeans are more closely related to other ancient remains.
 "The finding that the Ust’-Ishim individual is equally closely related to present-day Asians and to 8,000- to 24,000-year-old individuals from western Eurasia, but not to present-day Europeans, is compatible with the hypothesis that present-day Europeans derive some of their ancestry from a population that did not participate in the initial dispersals of modern humans into Europe and Asia."

 In a 2016 study, modern Tibetans were identified as the modern population that has the most alleles in common with Ust'-Ishim man.
 According to a 2017 study, "Siberian and East Asian populations shared 38% of their ancestry" with Ust’-Ishim man.
-A 2021 study found that "the Ust’Ishim and Oase1 individuals showed no more affinity to western than to eastern Eurasian populations, suggesting that they did not contribute ancestry to later Eurasian populations, as previously shown.
+A 2021 study argues that the Ust’Ishim and Oase 1 individuals showed no more affinity to any modern western or eastern Eurasian populations, suggesting that they did not contribute ancestry to later Eurasian populations, as previously shown.

+In 2022, a study determined that the Ust'Ishim man was part of an Initial Upper Paleolithic wave (>45kya) "ascribed to a population movement with uniform genetic features and material culture" (Ancient East Eurasians), and sharing deep ancestry with the Bacho Kiro, Oase and the Tianyuan man, as well as ancestors of modern-day Papuans (Australasians).
+The Ust’Ishim lineage is described as "near trifurcation" between West and East Eurasians, but sharing a short period of evolutionary drift with Eastern Eurasians, having diverged from their ancestor shortly after the divergence from Ancient Western Eurasians (represented by the Kostenki-14 specimen).